JPAlary/SwiftRxInterceptor/README.md

 ### Interceptor chain
 --------

-When you have your interceptors and the chain listener implemented, it's finished !
+When you have your interceptors implemented, it's finished !

 To launch the process: